Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Results

 \section{Results}

+From our survey, we find that participants are less likely to voice incongruent viewpoints across topics.
+Among responses where the reported viewpoint aligns with the majority opinion in a subreddit, 47.2\% indicate a high likelihood of sharing their viewpoint (Share Likelihood > 4).
+In contrast, only 27.9\% of responses expressing incongruent viewpoints report a high likelihood of sharing.
+Looking across topics, congruent viewpoints are $2.03\pm0.98$ times more likely to be shared compared to incongruent viewpoints.
+The difference in sharing is most stark for the topic of affirmative action, where congruent viewpoints are $4.09$ times more likely to be shared compared to incongruent viewpoints.
+We observe only one topic (``ethics of drone warfare'') in which participants are more likely to share incongruent viewpoints compared to congruent ones.

-In this section, we analyze the responses from our survey using linear mixed-effect models.
+In this section, we formalize these analyses using linear mixed-effect models.
 We start by presenting the model we used for analysis.
 Next, we compare opinion expression in congruent versus incongruent opinion climates.
-Then, we explore the impact of community-level factors, such as inclusivity and moderation practices.
-We conclude by analyzing what factors modulate upvoting behavior.
+Then, we explore the association of community-level factors, such as inclusivity and moderation practices, with self-silencing.
+We conclude by analyzing what factors are associated with variation in upvoting behavior.